Vondelpark — Amsterdam’s version of Central Park

 Allowed at Vondelpark:

-- Picnics, but dispose of your rubbish properly
+- Picnics, but dispose of your rubbish properly (you would not believe how many people just leave their trash laying about anyway)

-- Daytime recreation
+- Daytime recreation only

-- Acoustic music
+- Acoustic music only

-- Cycling and skating, but only on asphalt paths
+- Cycling and skating, but only on asphalt paths (motors and scooters are strictly prohibited)

 - Sunbathing everywhere